By Ella Hickson

 Based on the novel by J M Barrie

-This project was a conceptual design of the RCS play by Hickson.
+This project was a conceptual design (completed in January 2021) of the RCS play by Hickson.
 It is based on the 1904 children's classic novel "Peter Pan and Wendy" and focusses on the roles of the strong female characters throughout the story.

 The setting for this conceptual design was the era in which the original novel was written, Edwardian, and it became an exercise in dress history as much as it was in design.